Livestock markets in Tanzania

 Collaboration with governmental agencies

-The biggest markets for farm animals are under government supervision, which is why we focus on collaboration with governmental agencies.
-A first workshop was held with a total of 40 people responsible for the respective markets participating was held by the ministry for agriculture and fisheries.
-TAWESO staff members pointed out predominant problems in animal welfare and how they could be fixed easily.
+The largest markets for farm animals are under governmental supervision, which is why we try to focus on a close partnership with governmental agencies.
+A first workshop with a total of 40 people responsible for markets was organised by the Ministry for Agriculture and Fisheries.
+TAWESO pointed out predominant problems in animal welfare and how they could be solved easily.
 More workshops are already being planned.
-Furthermore, governmentally organised veterinary services are currently working on an agreement with the police so they will check for compliance with animal welfare requirements during traffic checks.
+Furthermore, the national veterinary service managed to come to an agreement with the local police in our name, which means the police will also include animal welfare checks during their regular traffic patrols.
+Our partner TAWESO will be responsible for educating the police on this matter.

-Together we are on the right path towards a major change in the conditions under which farm animals in Tanzania live so they are no longer regarded as goods but as living beings.
+Together we are on the right path to improve the living conditions of livestock all over Tanzania, so that hopefully soon animals are no longer regarded as commodities, but as living beings.